teaching

 teaching curriculum

-- PyTorch Tutorials Hands-on model-training workflow from loops and autograd fundamentals to applied physics-informed examples.
+- PyTorch Tutorials Hands-on model-training workflows from basic loops to applied physics-informed examples.

 - Machine Learning Fundamentals Regression, classification, model diagnostics, and generalisation habits for a clean starting point.